StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 #### key points
 - you pretty much repeated the same things you learned in Lesson 4 as to how to connect to a module or sensor
 - one exception is that you learned you needed a different library for the GPS module
-- the other exception is that the code looked different, but similar too
+- the other exception is that the code looked different, but similar

 ### Lesson 5